 The problem, though, is that so many men are affected by genetic hair loss.
 The NHS estimates that around half of all men will be affected by the time they are 50, and given that heart disease is the biggest killer of men in the UK it’s quite hard to point to a thinning crown or perhaps a receding hairline and suggest that something more serious may be just around the corner.
 Additionally, no studies have illustrated that it is only bald men who have cardiovascular disease.

 Perhaps the only real respite for men with Male Pattern Baldness is the fact that hairloss can actually be treated – much to many men’s surprise.
-Many years of research and funding have gone into developing the only two clinically-proven hair loss treatments known to stabilise shedding and promote hair growth: finasteride 1mg and minoxidil.
+Many years of research and funding have gone into developing the only two clinically-proven, MHRA licensed and FDA approved hair loss treatments known to stabilise shedding and promote hair growth.

 The Belgravia Centre is the leader in hair loss treatment in the UK, with two clinics based in Central London.
 If you are worried about hair loss you can arrange a free consultation with a hair loss expert or complete our Online Consultation Form from anywhere in the UK or the rest of the world.
 View our Hair Loss Success Stories, which are the largest collection of such success stories in the world and demonstrate the levels of success that so many of Belgravia’s patients achieve.
 You can also phone 020 7730 6666 any time for our hair loss helpline or to arrange a free consultation.